dignojrteogalbo/TSS_2024/README.md

 * Network.c: contains helper functions for the server to communicate with other devices.
 * Server_data.c: contains the data that the server maintains and how that data is updated.
 * public folder: contains a frontend for testing your device with TSS, along with all the json files that you will need from the server.
+* Dockerfile: contains commands needed to create a Docker image for the TSS.

 This server is based on "Network Programming in C" and builds off of the HTTPs example.